EricFillion/happy-transformer/docs/pages/1-text-generation/4-finetuning.md

 Information about the learning parameters can be found [here](/learning-parameters/)

 Information about saving/loading preprocessed data can be found [here](/save-load-data/)

-preprocessing_processes: Number of processes used for preprocessing.
-We recommend 1-4.

 #### Example 1.3: